Physical Therapist Training & Education

 All Physical Therapists must complete a broad but rigorous range of curriculum from an accredited physical therapy program at a college or university in order to meet state licensure requirements.
 In addition to general course work, Physical Therapists then refine their coursework to reflect their particular interests such as orthopedics, neurology, geriatrics, or pediatrics.
 All of our Physical Therapists and Physical Therapy Assistants are licensed to treat in the state of New Hampshire, and many hold advanced degrees and specialized certifications in areas such as Vestibular Rehabilitation, Graston Technique, Manual Therapy, and Orthopaedic Specialist Certifications.

-You can be confident that you are in the skilled & compassionate hands of experienced and well-educated therapists at Merrimack Valley Physical Therapy.
+Whether you are preparing for an upcoming surgery in our Prehab program or recovering after an injury or surgery, you can be confident that you are in the skilled & compassionate hands of experienced and well-educated therapists at Merrimack Valley Physical Therapy.
 Some of the common conditions and injuries we treat at MVPT include:

 - Cervical, thoracic and lumbar spine conditions including stenosis, spondylosis, spondylolisthesis